Multi-model RAG with SurrealDB & LangChain

 [ { daughter_name: NONE, parent_name: NONE }, { daughter_name: 'Adelaide', parent_name: 'The Nobleman' } ]

-This can be prevented with a quick TYPE RELATION in the table declaration.
+This can be prevented with a quick TYPE RELATION in the table definition.

 DEFINE TABLE parent_of TYPE RELATION;